jbush001/NyuziProcessor/tests/compiler/README.md

 COMPILER_DIR variable in the runtest.sh script to point at the build directory.

 Although this is nominally a compiler test, it also exercises the simulator or hardware model.
-I've tried to grab snippets of codes from a variety of open source projects to get good coverage of different coding idioms and styles.
+I've tried to grab snippets of code from a variety of open source projects to get good coverage of different coding idioms and styles.